Online CBT Therapy for Pregnancy After Miscarriage, Stillbirth, and Baby Loss

 You’re not broken for feeling this way.

-How Therapy Can Help in Pregnancy After Loss
+How Therapy Can Help in Pregnancy After Baby Loss

 Together we can work on:

-It’s about learning how to live through this pregnancy without drowning in dread.
+It’s about finding ways to live through this pregnancy without drowning in dread - and letting yourself experience moments of steadiness, connection, and even hope.

 Therapeutic Approaches I Use

-Your care is grounded in clinical research and shaped by real experience.
+Your care is grounded in clinical research and shaped by lived experience.
+These are some of the frameworks I draw from — always adapted to your story:

 ✿